4lexir4/blocksie/README.md

-# Learning bout core blockchain development
+# Learning about core blockchain development

 ## Dependencies (for building and playing with):